M. Eraldo Souza Dos Santos

-I am a Ph.D. candidate in Philosophy at Panthéon-Sorbonne University and a Visiting Fellow at LMU Munich.
-I have received my B.A. in Philosophy from the University of São Paulo and my M.A. in French and German Philosophy from the Charles University in Prague, the University of Wuppertal, and the University of Bonn as an Erasmus Mundus Scholar.
+I am currently a Ph.D. candidate in Philosophy at Panthéon-Sorbonne University.
+I have received my B.A. in Philosophy from the University of São Paulo and pursued an M.A. in French and German Philosophy at the Charles University in Prague, the University of Wuppertal, and the University of Bonn as an Erasmus Mundus Scholar.

 I have taught history, philosophy, and political science at the Sorbonne, Sciences Po Paris, Bielefeld University, the Leibniz University Hannover, the University of Potsdam, and the Charles University in Prague.
 In 2022, I was an Erasmus+ visiting lecturer at the University of Southampton and at the University of Vienna, where I also served as a guest lecturer at the University of Chicago's Vienna Human Rights program.

 My public writing has appeared in The Diplomat, The Washington Post, World Politics Review, and elsewhere.